حذف نوفه های هارمونیکی با بسامد پایه متغیر سیگنال MRS با روش مبتنی برلوپ مرجع در حوزه زمان

 • Mohammad Kazem Hafizi 2

-• Reza Ghanati 3
+• Reza Ghanati 2

-• Shirvani Mahdavi شیروانی مهدوی 1
+• Hamid Reza Shirvani Mahdavi 1

-1 Islamic Azad University, Central Tehran Branch,
+1 Department of of Physics, Islamic Azad University, Central Tehran Branch, Tehran, Iran.

 چکیده [English]

 Magnetic Resonance Sounding (MRS), as a surface geophysical method, provides good information about the hydro-geophysical parameters (such as water content and hydraulic conductivity) of aquifers.
 The main advantage of the MRS method compared to other geophysical methods is that the surface measurement of the MRS signal responds directly to the presence of water below the surface.
 Despite the high efficiency of this method, the recorded signal is strongly affected by electromagnetic noises, including spike noises and harmonic noises.
 The first generations of MRS instruments were single-channel instruments.
-In single-channel instruments, both magnetic resonance excitation and signal recording is done with a single loop, and it is necessary to use various forms of filtering to eliminate noise, in particular powerline harmonics.
+In single-channel instruments, both magnetic resonance excitation and signal recording are done with a single loop, and it is necessary to use various forms of filtering to eliminate noise, in particular powerline harmonics.

-In this paper, in order to obtain an accurate estimate of the parameters of the magnetic resonance sounding signal, a method for eliminating spike and then harmonic noises in the time domain is presented.
+In this paper, in order to obtain an accurate estimate of the parameters of the magnetic resonance sounding signal, a method for eliminating spike and then harmonic noise in the time domain is presented.
 Synthetic signals are contaminated with different electromagnetic noises to investigate the effect of different optimal filter parameters for spike and harmonic event elimination methods.
 Spike noise has a detrimental effect on the performance of the harmonic noise elimination algorithm.
 Hence, spike signals must be deleted or adjusted before applying the harmonic noise elimination algorithm.
-First, a statistical processing algorithm based on the signal-dependent rank-order mean (SD-ROM) filter for eliminating spike noises is presented and after deleting spike noises, a method for eliminating harmonic noises is assumed based on the fixed and variable fundamental frequency with time using remote reference loop.
-Numerical results of applying the proposed processing algorithms in the time domain show that by applying the mentioned methods, a considerable amount of spike and harmonic signals are removed leading to a good estimate of the parameters of the magnetic resonance sounding signal (i.e., initial amplitude, relaxation time, Phase and frequency of the signal).
+First, a statistical processing algorithm based on the signal-dependent rank-order mean (SD-ROM) filter for eliminating spike noise is presented and after deleting spike noise, a method for eliminating harmonic noise is assumed based on the fixed and variable fundamental frequency with time using remote reference loop.
+Numerical results of applying the proposed processing algorithms in the time domain show that by applying the mentioned methods, a considerable amount of spike and harmonic signals are removed leading to a good estimate of the parameters of the magnetic resonance sounding signal (i.e., initial amplitude, relaxation time, phase and frequency of the signal).

 کلیدواژهها [English]

-• Harmonic Noise
+• Harmonic noises

-• Magnetic Resonance Sounding
+• Magnetic resonance sounding

 • Transfer function